 Summits – OSCE Heads of State or Government meet periodically to set priorities and provide orientation at the highest political level.
 Each Summit is preceded by a review conference, where the implementation of OSCE commitments is reviewed and Summit documents are negotiated.
 The most recent Summits were held in Astana (2010), Istanbul (1999), Lisbon (1996), Budapest (1994), Helsinki (1992) and Paris (1990).

 Ministerial Council (MC) – a meeting of OSCE Foreign Ministers is convened in those years when no Summit takes place to review OSCE activities and to make appropriate decisions.
-The last Ministerial Council was held in Belgrade, Serbia, in December 2015.
+The last Ministerial Council was held in Milan, Italy, in December 2018.

 Operational structures and institutions